CLRX/CLRX-mirror/doc/GcnInstrsFlat.md

 OFFSET (INST_OFFSET modifier) can be 13-bit signed for GLOBAL_\* and SCRATCH_\*
 instructions or 12-bit unsigned for FLAT_\* instructions.

+For GLOBAL instruction VADDR have 2 registers if SADDR is OFF, otherwise VADDR holds 32-bit offset in single VGPR register.

 ### Instructions by opcode